-The study of physical laws and the secrets of atoms and substances are woven into the symbols of the emblem.
+The study of physical laws and the secrets of atoms and substances is woven into the emblem’s symbols.
 The CERN logo indicates multiple experiments, precise calculations, and the search for truth.
 And all this is for the development of science and the advancement of mankind.

 Meaning and History

 The science company uses a simple and concise logo.
-It consists of the inscription “CERN” on the background of two rings.
-The letter combination is an acronym for the Provisional Council Conseil Européen pour la Recherche Nucléaire.
-This body was responsible for the formation of the research laboratory.
+It consists of the inscription “CERN” set against a background of two rings.
+The letter combination is an acronym for the Conseil Européen pour la Recherche Nucléaire.
+This body was responsible for establishing the research laboratory.
 Then it was disbanded, and the abbreviation CERN came into use.

 The geometric shapes around the lettering depict the accelerator chain and particle trajectory.
 But modern hoaxers see schematic patterns as symbols of the Illuminati Order.
-And some even think that the frightening number of the beast “666” is encrypted in the rings and lines.
+And some even think that the frightening number of the beast, “666,” is encoded in the rings and lines.

 What is CERN?

-CERN is an acronym for Conseil européen pour la recherche nucléaire.
+CERN is the acronym for the Conseil européen pour la recherche nucléaire.
 This is the name of the organization that owns the research center that studies high-energy physics.
 Its headquarters are in Europe.

 Font and Colors

 The company name is written in Optima font.
-Its distinctive features are uneven line thickness, right angles, and no serifs.
+Its distinctive features are uneven line thickness, right angles, and the absence of serifs.
 There are also logos with the word “CERN” in Helvetica Neue.
 The third valid option is Arial.

 The official logo palette includes CERN BLUE.
 In the Pantone Matching System, it has a code of 286C.
-Blue is used for either background or lettering and geometric shapes.
-At the same time, it is complemented by the second main color – white.
+Blue is used for backgrounds, lettering, and geometric shapes.
+At the same time, it is complemented by the second main color, white.

 FAQ